-Statutory guidance published in 'Promoting the Education of Looked-After Children and Previously Looked-After Children' (DfE, 2018) states that all LACs must have a care plan, of which the PEP is an integral part.
-At GBS, we recognise our responsibility for contributing to the creation and maintenance of this document and work in collaboration with the Virtual School to ensure that all the needs of the LAC are being met.
+Statutory guidance published in 'Promoting the Education of Looked-After Children and Previously Looked-After Children' (DfE, 2018) states that all looked-after children must have a care plan, of which the PEP is an integral part.
+We at Great Bookham School recognise our responsibility for contributing to the creation and maintenance of this document and work in collaboration with the Virtual School to ensure that all the needs of the Looked-After Child are being met.